Somalia has one of the highest prevalences of FGM with 97.9% among women aged 15-49 years.

 Guinea was the first country to have a specific law against FGM.

 Certainly, in some studies, the issue of criminalization has been addressed, but not in a frontal, central and/or comprehensive manner.
-For the most part, there is some data on the level of knowledge of the existence of the Laws and, above all, on the positions of the population in the event of trials and convictions of guilty parties.
-I can share this data if the need is expressed, even if my time is limited at this time of the year.
+For the most part, there is some data on the level of knowledge of the existence of the laws and, above all, on the positions of the population in the event of trials and convictions of guilty parties.

 Finally, we know that there have been a few complaints (around 5 in the last five years), mediatized trials and a few sentences pronounced against some cutters, but not against the parents of young girls or health personnel (disciplinary sanctions and legal proceedings).

 However, the law provided only for sanctions for individuals and perpetrators of the practice in The Gambia.
 A key element that was missing was the issue of cross-border practice.
-A large number of rural people now take their children to neighbouring regions around The Gambia to practise.
+A large number of rural people now take their children to neighbouring regions around The Gambia in order to practice FGM.
 There is no provision in the law to regulate this or that situation, which is a big step backwards.

 « The Community of Practice on Female Genital Mutilation » is part of the « Building Bridges between Africa and Europe to tackle FGM » project, supported by the « UNFPA-UNICEF Joint Programme on the Elimination of FGM ».